Programs for the advancement of women at RPTU

 Federal and state programs for the advancement of women

-The Ada Lovelace Project is a state-wide competence center for women in science and technology.
-It has been located at almost every university in Rhineland-Palatinate since 1997.
+The Ada Lovelace Project is a statewide center of excellence for women in science and technology.
+Since 1997, it has been established at nearly every college and university in Rhineland-Palatinate.

-The Ada Lovelace project is essentially about two things: role models and practical experience.
-The aim at RPTU is also to encourage girls and young women to pursue a career in STEM and to show them what is possible with STEM.
-We want to break down traditional role models and strengthen the positive image of STEM professions.
+At its core, the Ada Lovelace Project focuses on two things: role models and hands-on experience.
+At RPTU, the goal is to inspire girls and young women to pursue careers in STEM and to show them all the possibilities that STEM has to offer.
+We want to break down traditional gender roles and strengthen the positive image of STEM professions.
 You can find more information here.

-The "Financial Aid for Women" website provides individuals and organizations with quick and easy access to information on a total of around 260 funding programmes offered by the EU, the federal government, the state of Rhineland-Palatinate, the Employment Agency, banks and foundations.
+The “Financial Assistance for Women” website allows individuals and organizations to quickly and easily find information on a total of approximately 260 funding programs offered by the EU, the federal government, the state of Rhineland-Palatinate, the Employment Agency, as well as banks and foundations.

-The Klara Marie Faßbinder Visiting Professorship has been funded by the Rhineland-Palatinate Ministry of Science since 2001 and rotates between the universities in Rhineland-Palatinate.
-Each semester, an internationally renowned scientist follows the call to the respective host university.
+The Klara Marie Faßbinder Visiting Professorship has been funded by the Rhineland-Palatinate Ministry of Science since 2001 and rotates among the state’s universities.
+Each semester, an internationally renowned scholar accepts an appointment at the host university.
 Further information